phoebeyoung2/Paper-Scissors-Rock/README.md

 This was a project where the objective was to implement Rock-Paper_Scissors on a microbit.
 The microbit sends messages as byte strings via the radio.
+The file 'microbit_comms_RPS.py' contains all functions written for the project.

 I implemented functions that:
 - Selected an opponent
 - Establishing a radio address the two microbits can use to communicate